Skip to main content

 POINT OF INTEREST

-El Yunque National Park
+El Yunque National Forest

 Rio Grande, Puerto Rico

-El Yunque National Park is the only tropical rain forest under the protection of the US Forest Service, as well as the largest nature reserve in densely populated Puerto Rico.
+El Yunque National Forest is the only tropical rain forest under the protection of the US Forest Service, as well as the largest nature reserve in densely populated Puerto Rico.
 Situated in the mist-wreathed Luquillo Mountains—where year-round precipitation ensures lush, green landscapes and a healthy diversity of animal life—El Yunque is home to the rare Puerto Rican parrot and the coqui frog, whose distinctive croak provides El Yunque's soundtrack.

 • The El Portal visitor center provides a good introduction to the area—pick up a map and follow the signposted trails.
+It's open daily from 9am to 5pm and does not require a reservation.
+However, individuals 16 or older are required to pay an $8 entrance fee.

 • Wear hiking boots, comfortable clothing, and bring a bathing suit; flip-flops are not recommended.